As pandemic worsens, most US states resist restrictions

 And unlike in 2020, when the debate over lockdowns often split along party lines, both Democratic and Republican leaders are signaling their opposition to forced closings and other measures.

-Some have expressed fear of compounding the economic damage inflicted by the crisis.
+Some have expressed fear of compounding the heavy economic damage inflicted by the crisis.
 Some see little patience among their constituents for more restrictions 10 months into the crisis.
 And some seem to be focused more on the rollout of the vaccines that could eventually vanquish the threat.

 The most notable change of tune came from New York Gov. Andrew Cuomo, a Democrat, who imposed a tough shutdown last spring as the state became the epicenter of the U.S. outbreak.